Introduction to loops

 Question #2

 Write a program that prints out the letters a through z along with their ASCII codes.
-Hint: to print characters as integers, you have to use a static_cast.
+Use a loop variable of type char

 Question #3